chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 title: 'Build GIT - Learn GIT (P1)'
 ---

 If you are reading this post, you probably are using Git or want to use Git.
 I am a big fan of Git and also [those posts](http://teropa.info/blog/2013/11/03/make-your-own-angular-part-1-scopes-and-digest.html) where people [implement some piece of an existing technology](http://modernjavascript.blogspot.in/2013/08/promisesa-understanding-by-doing.html) in order to understand how their work in the core.
+Point being that if you have implemented something, you obviously know how it works, right?
 This is one such post written to spread my love for Git. **Yes, we'll implement Git!**

 This part implements basics of the following concepts:
 1. Repository.